Subproblems and Overlapping Subproblems

-Up to this point in this article, we haven't discussed overlapping subproblems, because there aren't any in the factorial function.
+Up to this point in this article, we haven't discussed overlapping subproblems, because there aren't any with the factorial function.
 They are all subproblems called with unique values.

-For overlapping subproblems to occur, our recursive function will be called with the same input multiple times.
+For overlapping subproblems to occur, our function will be called with the same input value multiple times.
 This most often happens when we have more than one recursive call in a recursive function.

 For example, the logic for finding a Fibonacci number is the following: